jcampbell57/hangman/README.md

 ## Project info

-The command line Hangman game.
+A command line Hangman game.
 The purpose of this project was to practice implementation of serialization with the save game feature.

 Project description can be found [here](https://www.theodinproject.com/lessons/ruby-hangman).